covert-labs/covert-labs.github.io/_posts/2020-07-06-all-your-spf-are-belong-to-us-exploring-trust-relationships-through-gloabl-scale-spf-mining.md

 ## Email Security Providers

 If you read my previous blog post on [Mining DNS MX Records for Fun and Profit](http://www.covert.io/mining-mx-records-for-fun-and-profit/), then you might notice that these top lists look significantly different than the top email providers as identified from MX records.
 The top 5 providers identified in the SPF data are MailChannels, Mimecast, Proofpoint, Solarwinds, and Barracuda.
-In the MX post, the top 5 were Proofpoint, Mimecast, Dteque, Barracuda, and Solarwinds AND MailChannels was #48 on that list.
+In the MX post, the top 5 were Proofpoint, Mimecast, Deteque, Barracuda, and Solarwinds, AND MailChannels was #48 on that list.
 These top lists are using all the popular domains data which is likely not an accurate reflection of the actual email security market.
 When reviewing the Fortune 1000 top Email Security providers the story is not as surprising as the top 4 from the Fortune 1000 Email security providers were nearly identical across SPF and MX records with just the order being different.
-I suspect that MailChannels is the default setting on newly registered domains OR for domains that are parked, but I haven't spent the time to prove/disprove this.
+I suspect that MailChannels shows up as popular in SPF because either it is the default setting on newly registered domains OR it is the default setting for domains that are parked with certain hosting providers, but I haven't spent the time to prove/disprove this.

 One other interesting aspect with SPF is it (potentially) reveals relationships with multiple email security providers.
 See the "Fortune 100 Email Security Providers Listing (via SPF)" and "Domains with 4 or more Email Security Providers (via SPF)" gists below.
-In the Fortune 100 list, there are 3 domains using more than one provider.
+In the Fortune 100 list, there are 3 domains with SPF relationships with more than one provider.
 If you look across all the top domains data you can see there are many.
 For anyone who has worked in the cyber security department at a large company before, this is not surprising, but it was cool to be able to see this in the data.

-* Domains with 2 Email Security Providers: 11,393
+* Domains with 2 SPF relationships with Email Security Providers: 11,393
-* Domains with 3 Email Security Providers: 468
+* Domains with 3 SPF relationships with Email Security Providers: 468
-* Domains with 4 Email Security Providers: 35
+* Domains with 4 SPF relationships with Email Security Providers: 35
-* Domains with 5 Email Security Providers: 1
+* Domains with 5 SPF relationships with Email Security Providers: 1

 ###  Top Email Security Provider from all top domain lists (via SPF)
 <script src="https://gist.github.com/jatrost/a1a3a0b2c4a7dbc3babefee99ad753eb.js"></script>